 VA POLICIES AND REQUIREMENTS It is the responsibility of every student to be familiar with and honor prescribed classroom policies and Department Requirements as outlined on our web page.
 You will be asked to review these at the beginning of class and sign off that you understand them.

-This Week in Class: Color matching exercises in tempera.
-(Remember!
-You must complete all class projects if you’ve missed class whether for illness, performances, or field trips!)
-Begin Color wheel and color charts.
+This Week in Class: MS: Single Point perspective, HS: Lino prints (Remember!
+You must complete all class projects if you’ve missed class whether for illness, performances, or field trips!

 Elective Class Syllabus, Beginning Level I and II